PelionIoT/pelion-bridge-container-iothub/README.md

     - password: "admin" (no quotes)

-Enter each : IoTHub "iothubown" connection string, and the Pelion API Token
+Enter both your IoTHub "iothubowner" connection string and the Pelion API Token

     - Please press "SAVE" after *each* is entered...